Krati-joshi/Robot-fleet-monitoring-dashboard/README.md

+Here is the updated version of your README file without the comment lines:

+---

 # Robot Fleet Monitoring Dashboard

 A real-time fleet monitoring dashboard designed to visualize the status and telemetry data of multiple robots.
 This project displays key robot metrics such as online/offline status, battery percentage, CPU and RAM usage, and location coordinates.
 It provides real-time updates and visualizes robot locations on an interactive map.